Matching complexes of trees and applications of the matching tree algorithm: Acknowledgements

 This work was partially completed during the 2019 Graduate Research Workshop in Combinatorics.
 The workshop was partially funded by NSF grants 1603823, 1604773 and 1604458, ``Collaborative Research: Rocky Mountain - Great Plains Graduate Research Workshops in Combinatorics,'' NSA grant H98230-18-1-0017, ``The 2018 and 2019 Rocky Mountain - Great Plains Graduate Research Workshops in Combinatorics,'' Simons Foundation Collaboration Grants \#316262 and \#426971 and grants from the Combinatorics Foundation and the Institute for Mathematics and its Applications.
 Additional funding was provided by Grant \#174034 of the Ministry of Education, Science and Technological Development of Serbia.

 We would like to thank Margaret Bayer and Bennet Goeckner for their insights and guidance on this project.
 Additionally, we would like to thank Benjamin Braun, Russ Woodroofe, Mario Marietti, and Damiano Testa for their helpful comments on this manuscript.
+Finally, we would like to thank the anonymous referee whose comments sketched a proof Theorem~\ref{prop:ref}.

 \addresseshere